rayluo/github-pages-overwritter/README.md

   because its implementation requires no runtime dependency other than git itself.
-* the **cleanest** possible Github Page publisher, because it is designed to leave no extra commits in your repo history (its deployment branch would be overwritten each time).
+* the **cleanest** possible Github Page publisher, because it is designed to leave no extra commits in your repo history (its target branch would be removed and replaced with new content each time).

 How to use it?